-- 2 pages typed, double-spaced - The written reflection should include information about your topic, fieldwork experience, mentor relationship, and related activities. - You should also plan to discuss successes and challenges and consider the reasons for achievements and what you wish you had done differently. - You will be assessed on your ability to explain your experiences using details and reflection and to demonstrate your growth over time in preparation for continued lifelong learning. - DUE APRIL 16, 2018 WITH FIELDWORK TIME LOG
+- 2 pages typed, double-spaced - The written reflection should include information about your topic, fieldwork experience, mentor relationship, and related activities.
+You also may include Vision of the Graduate components. - You should plan to discuss successes and challenges and consider the reasons for achievements and what you wish you had done differently. - You will be assessed on your ability to explain your experiences using details and reflection and to demonstrate your growth over time in preparation for continued lifelong learning. - DUE MARCH 16, 2022 WITH FIELDWORK TIME LOG

-Presentation in May in Advisory
+Presentation in April in Advisory

-- You must present your Capstone Project to your advisor, another faculty member, and homeroom peers. - After the presentation, your advisor and another faculty member will rate the quality and validity of your presentation based on the standards of the Capstone Project Presentation Rubric.
+- You must present your Capstone Project to your advisor and homeroom peers. - After the presentation, your advisor will rate the quality and validity of your presentation based on the standards of the Capstone Project Presentation Rubric.